n-buckley/travel-tanzania/readme.md

 Collection of easy tasks from above
  - [ ] I can't figure out how to get text on the baseline for the top things to do
  - [x] Write the overview paragraphs ...]
- - [ ] add a footer with socials and idk what else is usually in the footer?
+ - [x] add a footer with socials and idk what else is usually in the footer?
-    - [ ] socials, copy write, sitemap, email thingy
+    - [x] socials, copyright, sitemap, email thingy
 - [x] I still need to write the back card content but I don't want to rn
 - [ ] change the REALLy long links for something shorter
 - [x] Also you need to write about things that you needed like more warm clothes, more pants, explain about the detergent situation